 - Rolling dowel – Basically, the perfect rolling pin.

 - Bone shaped cutters – This is the exact set I have.
 I’ve had them for years and they hold up really well to a lot of use.
+I used the 2″ cutter for these treats.

 More dog biscuits